Medium

 Plan to insert your diaphragm in plenty of time before intercourse.
 You can put it in just before intercourse; Caya can be placed up to 2 hours before intercourse.

-TO CHECK THE PLACEMENT OF YOUR DIAPHRAGM: The back rim of the diaphragm is below and behind the cervix and the front rim is behind the pubic bone when correctly placed.
+TO CHECK THE PLACEMENT OF YOUR DIAPHRAGM: Using your finger, verify your cervix is covered by the membrane of the Caya diaphragm.
+If you can feel the cervix through the cup, then it is in the correct position.
+If not, remove the diaphragm and try inserting it again.
+The back rim of the diaphragm is below and behind the cervix and the front rim is behind the pubic bone when correctly placed.
 Often it is not possible to feel the back rim.
 You should check to ensure you can feel your entire cervix covered by the soft rubber dome of the diaphragm.

 Avoid use of oil-based lubricants such as mineral oil, baby oil, vegetable oil or Vaseline with your diaphragm.
 Some vaginal medications may be harmful to the diaphragm.
 Check with your medical provider before using any vaginal medication with your diaphragm.

 After intercourse, leave the diaphragm in place for at least 6 hours.
 Remove it whenever it is convenient for you after that.
-Use an additional application of contraceptive gel if you have intercourse more than once.
+Use an additional application of contraceptive gel into the vagina if you have intercourse more than once.
 Do not leave the diaphragm in place for more than 24 hours.

 TO REMOVE THE DIAPHRAGM: First wash your hands with soap and water.
-Place your index finger behind the front rim of the diaphragm and pull down then out.
+Place your index finger behind the front rim of the diaphragm and pull out the Caya diaphragm using the removal dome.
 Be careful not to puncture the diaphragm with a fingernail.

 CARE OF THE DIAPHRAGM:

-• After each use, wash the diaphragm with plain soap and water, rinse it, and dry it with a towel.
+• After each use, wash the diaphragm with plain soap and water, rinse it, and dry it with a clean soft towel or let it air dry.

 • Store the diaphragm in the provided case.
 Do not use talcum powder or perfumed powder on the diaphragm, they may damage it.